-You replace you’re existing sternum strap on your backpack with the harness of the Keyhole.
+You replace your existing sternum strap on your backpack with the harness of the Keyhole.
 You then attach the “key” to the tripod mount on your camera and slot it in place.
 I loop the strap of my camera through the clip for some extra security.
 But, the camera has never shaken loose, even when scrambling over rugged terrain.

 If you’re passionate about video like me then you’ll know the importance of good audio.
 The internal mics on most phones and cameras are garbage.

 For a simple but effective option, I recommend the RodeVideoMicro.